 Seol+Gold offers 10% to users who subscribe to their mailing list.
 Their pop-up displays when a first-time user tries to exit the site.

-To make your pop-up more engaging, you can offer a game to your users.
+To make your pop-ups more engaging, you can offer a game to your users.
 Adding a raffle will help you get more sign-ups on your site.

 >Omnisend offers cool gamification options.
 Check out this wheel of fortune game, where users spin the wheel to try and win a discount on their next purchase.
 This kind of offer can really help to boost your subscriber list, as you’re not asking people for their email addresses outright:

-Your blog is an excellent place to direct website visitors to your signup forms and collect subscribers for your email list.
+Your blog is an excellent place to direct website visitors to your signup forms using SEO tactics and collect subscribers for your email lists.